the-ge/thege.hodgepodge.launcher/README.md

 ```
 3. Right-click on the taskbar and choose `Add or Manage Widgets`.
 4. Click on the plasmoid in the widget list, then drag and drop this widget to the taskbar.

-> [!NOTE]
-> Only the KDE Store package contains compiled translations, so it should be a bit faster, at least in theory.
-Of course, one could compile the translations (see step 4 in [HOW TO TRANSLATE](#how-to-translate)) before installing from GitHub).

 ## FEATURES